francisduvivier/aoc-discord-notifier-bot/README.md

 # License

-You can do whatever with this code, but don't sue me.
+MIT License, You can do whatever with this code, but don't sue me.